Johnny Hart: Biography

 Born in Endicott, New York, Hart published his first work in Stars and Stripes while he served in Korea as an enlisted member of the United States Air Force.
 Returning in 1953, he published cartoons in The Saturday Evening Post, Collier's Weekly and other magazines.
 His pre-cartooning employment included working in a barbecue restaurant and sign painting.
 Hart's biggest success, B.C., was created in 1957 and began appearing in national daily newspapers on February 17, 1958.
 Hart also co-created and wrote the comic strip The Wizard of Id, drawn by Brant Parker, which has been distributed since November 9, 1964.

-According to Hanna-Barbera animator Ed Benedict, the animation powerhouses approached Hart in 1960 pitching a prime time animated B.C. series.
-Talks fell through with HB retooling the concept into what eventually became The Flintstones.
+According to cartoonist Dale Hale, Hanna-Barbera approached Hart about creating an animated B.C. series, but instead ended up creating their own caveman cartoon which eventually became The Flintstones.

 Hart died of a stroke on April 7, 2007.
 According to his wife Bobby, he was working at his drawing table at the time of his death.
 His co-creator for The Wizard of Id, Brant Parker, died just eight days later, on April 15, 2007.